 First Sunday of Lent

-Please note that next Friday is Family Fast day – there will be a second collection to support the work of CAFOD next weekend.
+Next Friday is Family Fast day.
+There will be a retiring collection at masses next week to support the work of Cafod.